 These chips are quick and easy to make, and require no special equipment or ingredients.

-Be sure to cut the thick “ribs” out of each piece of kale.
+You’ll need to cut the thick stems out of each piece of kale.
 You just want the leafy greens!

 Applying the oil can go one of two ways: